Course details and how to apply

 |Course Details | Fees | Language Requirements | Accommodation | Facilities | Apply for the Course | Contact Us|

-Detailed description fo this module can be found here: Module A
+Detailed description for this module can be found here: Module 1

-Detailed description fo this module can be found here: Module B
+Detailed description for this module can be found here: Module 2

-Detailed description fo this module can be found here: Module C
+Detailed description for this module can be found here: Module 3

-MODULE D: Introduction to British Culture through the Media
+MODULE 4: Introduction to British Culture through the Media

-Detailed description fo this module can be found here: Module D
+Detailed description for this module can be found here: Module 4

 The course comprises 24 contact hours per week, including content input and language development/support.
 In addition, students will be expected to complete homework and other tasks outside of these contact hours.